open/close all folders

-Almost as intense is when Akira is visited by his cheeky little friend Sachiko from his old neighborhood.
+- When Akira is visited by his cheeky little friend Sachiko from his old neighborhood.
 In an almost Elfen Lied-like inversion to all the horror, they playfully flirt almost to the point of disturbance (heavily hitting that old cultural barrier), with maybe-tweener Sachiko taunting Miki that she and Akira are 'almost lovers', and it gets Miki's dander up.
 But all is innocent, and he sees her off to the train station.
 Then all goes to hell, though not as much as in the series finale , like anything really could.
 Aboard the train, Sachiko and the other passengers are set upon by demons, with the train tunnel itself being the mouth or orifice of something nasty.
 Akira then receives a phone call telling him that his 'little friend tasted wonderful'.
 Akira kills the demon Jinmen responsible, but not before seeing the faces of the monster's dead victims on the back of its tortoise-like shell, wailing about the horror of their fate.
 Sachiko is among them, painfully and tearfully describing her horrific death, and all she has lost as a result.
 At her urging, Akira recognizes their fate and sees past the demon's taunts and plunges his hand through Sachiko's face, enabling him to tear off Jinmen's shell, leaving him vulnerable.
 As a final reminder of Akira's loss, the shell hardens with the faces still on it, including Sachiko's smashed visage.
 And for all this, it is only a light prelude or foreshadowing of horrors to come.

 - The final battle of Siren, when Kaim comes to her aid is both touching and heart tearing.
 She may be the villain of the arc out to kill the hero, but she and Kaim are shown sympathetically.
 This is cemented when Kaim sees Selene's mortal injury and suggests they merge.
 Selene says she can't, because if she leads the change, they'll die and if he leads the change, he only has a 50/50 chance of survival, not including the fight.
 Kaim can't bear to live in a world without her and offers his life for one last blaze of glory.
 To ensure she does this and doesn't run away, he rips off his own head.
 It makes you question the very nature of the demons being faced.

-AMON renders the scene even more tearjerking/heartwarming by showing Kaim and Selene's backstories: The Selene shown in Devilman is actually the daughter of the first Selene Kaim met, who he loved fruitlessly and who died in childbirth.
+- Kaim and Selene's backstories: The Selene shown in Devilman is actually the daughter of the first Selene Kaim met, who he loved fruitlessly and who died in childbirth.
 He's implied to have raised the Selene we see in the main manga.

-Aside from being horrifying, the deaths of Miki and her family at the hands of an angry mob of humans is more than worth mentioning.
+- Aside from being horrifying, the deaths of Miki and her family at the hands of an angry mob of humans is more than worth mentioning.
 That their heads, severed limbs and torso's all end up on pikes when Devilman finds them after resolving to protect them as his reason for continuing on—just makes it worse.